eclipse-langium/langium-website/hugo/content/docs/recipes/performance/profilers.md

 ## Example file

-I will assume that you will be using the `Hello World` example grammar for this tutorial.
+Let's assume that we will be using the `Hello World` example grammar for this recipe.
 Furthermore, let's say you have a file `example.hello-world` with the following content:

 ```plain
 person Langium